makeusabrew/horde/README.md

 `--source` and expect it to run and find some appropriate tests.
 This directory be mounted within each container as `/var/www`.

+### Optional parameters

 ### --config

+**Default:** `horde/` sub directory of `--source` option

-This **must** be an absolute path to a directory which contains the aforementioned `default.conf` apache configuration file.
+If supplied this **must** be an absolute path to a directory containing the aforementioned `default.conf` apache configuration file.
 If it contains a `schema.sql` this will be run against the MySQL server within each container upon initialisation.

-### Optional parameters
+This directory can live anywhere but since it'll probably be specific to the project you're testing it's advisable to keep it there, hence why the `horde/` sub directory is checked first.

 #### --procs

+**Default:** 4

 This controls how many docker containers to spawn and is limited only by your host machine and the complexity of your test suite.
 Experiment!